i-dream-of-ai/elasticsearch/README.md

 > [!CAUTION]
 >
-> **WORK IN PROGRESS**.
-This is a development branch, not ready for use, things may be broken.
-You've been warned!
+> **WARNING: this is MCP server is EXPERIMENTAL.**

-Connect to your Elasticsearch data directly from any MCP Client (like Claude Desktop) using the Model Context Protocol (MCP).
+Connect to your Elasticsearch data directly from any MCP Client using the Model Context Protocol (MCP).

 This server connects agents to your Elasticsearch data using the Model Context Protocol.
 It allows you to interact with your Elasticsearch indices through natural language conversations.